Messi and Lewandowski’s World Cup dreams in the balance

 Christian Pulisic’s winner in the 38th minute of an absorbing contest in Doha eliminated the Iranians.

-The meeting of the bitter ideological rivals had been marked by a bad-tempered buildup, with Iran's Football Federation demanding on Sunday that FIFA punish US Soccer for posting a modified version of their country's flag on social media.
+The meeting of the bitter ideological rivals had been marked by a fraught build-up, with Iran’s Football Federation demanding on Sunday that FIFA punish US Soccer for posting a modified version of their country’s flag on social media.

 The defeat ended a fraught campaign for Iran, whose every move in Qatar has been scrutinised for signs the players are showing support for mass anti-government protests that have shaken the Islamic republic.